mattvision/the-home-church.hugo-cms/site/content/_index.md

     1. The Bible is the Word of God and without error.

-    2. There is one God, eternally existing as the Father, Son, and Holy Spirit.
+    2. There is one God, eternally existing in the persons of the Father, Son, and Holy Spirit.

     3. God is good and created a perfect world.